-Material is retrieved starting at 10:30 a.m. and 2:00 p.m.
-Monday through Friday and starting at 10:30 a.m. and 1:30 p.m. on the Saturdays we are open (the second Saturday of each month).
-You should call ahead to request that material be placed on reserve for you.
+Material is retrieved starting at at 11 AM and 2 PM Monday through Friday with delivery times usually 30-45 minutes later.
+Vault items will take even longer to make available (up to several weeks).
+You should Schedule an Appointment to request that material be placed on reserve for you.
 Material may be reserved for as long as two weeks.
 Some collections are stored off-site and may require several business days to retrieve.
 Arrangements should be made prior to visiting the Library.

 The New York State Library does not hold the copyright to the items in its collection.
 If the work is subject to copyright, the copyright remains with the producer or publisher of the work or others to whom the copyright may have been assigned.
 The researcher is responsible for obtaining permission from the copyright holder before publishing any of this material.